nicklasgilbertsson/nicklasgilbertsson/README.md

 ## 📜 Behind the Scenes

-I’m a one‑person studio building Knight’s Quest from scratch:
+We are a two‑person studio building Knight’s Quest from scratch:
 UI/UX, game logic, art direction, world‑building, architecture, deployment — everything.
 It’s indie development in its purest form.